automata-network/sgx-scaffold/README.md

 If you don't have a machine with SGX support, we recommend you to create a [`DCsv3`](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/general-purpose/dcsv3-series?tabs=sizebasic) instance in Azure.
 You can refer to the [Dockerfile](./docker/) for installing the SGX and DCAP SDK or use docker to build the enclave.

 ### Build mannually
-!!! tip
-    You need to have a sgx-supported machine with SGX and DCAP SDK installed to build the enclave manually.
+> You need to have a sgx-supported machine with SGX and DCAP SDK installed to build the enclave manually.
 #### Clone the repository
 ```bash
 git clone https://github.com/automata-network/sgx-template.git